 The Measure M Ordinance includes a provision for 3% local contribution to major rail transit capital projects.
 The rationale for the contribution is that local communities with a rail station receive a direct benefit due to the increased access to high-quality transit service that is above and beyond the project's benefit to the County as a whole.
-Countywide, the 3% local funding contribution represents approximatelymore than \$1 billion in funding to support the project delivery identified in the Expenditure Plan.
+Countywide, the 3% local funding contribution represents more than \$1 billion in funding to support the project delivery identified in the Expenditure Plan.
 The 3% local funding contribution is a critical element of a full funding plan for these rail transit projects.
+These Guidelines provide multiple opportunities for jurisdictions to contribute non-monetary assets such as inkind improvements constructed by the jurisdiction or in some cases a neighboring jurisdiction.
+While this flexibility reduces the financial burden on the jurisdiction, it also increases the funding gap for the overall project, with cost and schedule impact to Metro.

-The Ordinance includes provisions that allow development of a mutual agreement between a jurisdiction and Metro, and a default penaltypayment mechanism if such an agreement cannot be reached.
+The Ordinance includes provisions that allow development of a mutual agreement between a jurisdiction and Metro, and a default payment mechanism if such an agreement cannot be reached.
 The agreements shall be in accordance with these guidelines.